 Address: 315 Pacific Coast Hwy Main Street, Huntington Beach, CA 92648

 This tour will pick you up from your hotel (or wherever you need it) and take you on a six to eight-hour-long tour throughout Orange County, California.
-You will first pass by the t.
-The Bolsa Chica Ecological Reserve is a 1,300-acre estuary that is home to more than 200 species of birds.
+You will first pass by the Bolsa Chica Ecological Reserve, which is a 1,300-acre estuary that is home to more than 200 species of birds.

 You’ll then pass by Dana Point Harbor.
-This harbor is filled with specialty shops, restaurants, coffee shops, transportation to Catalina, kayaking, fishing, whaling excursions, and more.
+This harbor has specialty shops, restaurants, coffee shops, transportation to Catalina, kayaking, fishing, whaling excursions, and more.
 Across the bridge at Dana Island, there are several luxury yacht clubs, oceanfront parks, and a restaurant.

 Lastly, you’ll be stopping at Mission San Juan Capistrano.
-This Spanish Mission is the “Jewel of the California Missions” and the oldest building in California that is still being used today.
-It was originally built in the 15th Century, and it is a grand sight to behold.
+This Spanish Mission is the “Jewel of the California Missions” and the oldest building in California still being used today.
+It was originally built in the 15th Century and is a grand sight to behold.